apache/sedona/docs/api/flink/Function.md

 `ST_LabelPoint` takes upto 3 arguments,

 - `geometry`: input geometry (e.g., a polygon or GeometryCollection) for which the anchor point is to be calculated.
-- `stepSize` (Optional, default is 2): Controls the resolution of the grid search for refining the anchor point.
-Smaller values provide finer refinement but increase computation time.
+- `gridResolution` (Optional, default is 16): Controls the resolution of the search grid for refining the label point.
+A higher resolution increases the grid density, providing more accurate results but at the cost of additional computation.
+For example, a gridResolution of 16 divides the bounding box of the polygon into a 16x16 grid.
 - `goodnessThreshold` (Optional, default is 0.2): Determines the minimum acceptable “goodness” value for the anchor point.
 Higher thresholds prioritize points farther from boundaries but may require more computation.

 !!!note